Accommodation & Provisions

 Madrona's accomodations are cozy and simply furnished.
 The majority of our rooms are single (own room).
 Request for a shared double bed can be made yet are limited in availability depending on the size of the workshop.
 Register early to be placed on the list.

-Program accomodation fees includes workshop tuition, linens, all your meals, other daily movement classes, and any non-ticketed evening events at Madrona.
+Program accommodation fees includes workshop tuition, linens, all your meals, other daily movement classes, and any non-ticketed evening events at Madrona.

 Madrona is not equipped to handle pet housing and pets are not allowed in housing.